seqis/ObsidianMOC/README.md

 ```

-But this is just the beginning.
 You can further break down each subtopic into **sub-subtopics** (i.e., more detailed areas within Stoicism or Existentialism).
 For example, under Stoicism, you might want to include prominent Stoic figures like **Marcus Aurelius** or core concepts like **Virtue**.

 Expanding on the example:

 ```
-# Philosophy MOC
+Philosophy MOC (this is the title of the note)

 ## Stoicism
 ### Marcus Aurelius